network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the load generation connections is not possible (e.g. due to only HTTP/1.1 being available), the TCP stack estimated round-trip-time can be used as a proxy or substitute value.

+Note that self-probe requests MUST NOT use HTTP priorities or similar techniques in pursuit of an artificially inflated RPM score.
+The purpose of self-probe requests is to imitate the activity of a real application requesting new data elements (like new video segments, or new map tiles) while an existing data transfer is already proceeding, and to evaluate how rapidly these new data elements are delivered.
+For example, in a real map application, using a higher HTTP priority every time a user scrolls the map would lead to an escalating ladder of ever-higher priorities where every new operation is more important than everything that went before it.
+Priorities are a solution to the problem of having too much data already in flight, buffered in the network at a bottleneck queue, or prematurely committed to the sending machine’s transport protocol (e.g., TCP or QUIC) {{SBM}}, by creating a mechanism for new data to bypass the backlog of stale data.
+We believe that the best way to avoid delays caused by having an excessive backlog of stale data is the simplest: avoid having a backlog of stale data in the first place, rather than assuming that a large backlog of stale data is inevitable, and then using complicated mechanisms like priorities to work around that problem.
+When the backlog of stale data is minimized, all traffic achieves low delay, not just a privileged minority of “priority” traffic.

 `tcp_f`, `tls_f`, `http_f` and `http_l` are all measured in milliseconds.

 The more probes that are sent, the more data available for calculation.
 In order to generate